Rational curves on compact K\"ahler manifolds: Introduction

 \begin{theorem} Let $X$ be a compact K\"ahler manifold of dimension $n$.
 Suppose that Conjecture \ref{conjectureBDPP} holds for all manifolds of dimension at most $n-1$.
 If $K_X$ is pseudoeffective but not nef, there exists a $K_X$-negative rational curve $f: \PP^1 \rightarrow X$. \end{theorem}

 Our statement is actually a bit more precise: the $K_X$-negative rational curve has zero intersection with a cohomology class that is nef and big, so the class of the curve lies in an extremal face of the (generalised) Mori cone.
-So far we do not know if there exists a morphism contracting this extremal face.
+Theorem \ref{theoremmain} is thus a first step towards a cone and contraction theorem for K\"ahler manifolds of arbitrary dimension.

 In low dimension we can combine our theorem with Brunella's result:

 \begin{corollary} Let $X$ be a compact K\"ahler manifold of dimension at most four.
 If $K_X$ is pseudoeffective but not nef, there exists a rational curve $f: \PP^1 \rightarrow X$ such that $K_X \cdot f(\PP^1)<0$. \end{corollary}